 Moisturizing Shaving Cream

 While gel and cream may be standard when it comes to shaving products, Tobia tells us, "I use hair conditioner on my legs before shaving, which provides a clean, smooth shave with much less irritation because it softens the hair before shaving it and provides a thin layer of lubricant to the surface of the skin."

 Regardless of what product you use to prep your legs before shaving, "Make sure to not get water on your legs while you’re shaving because that will rinse off whichever product before it can protect your skin from the razor," says Tobia.
 "I switch my showerhead off and just let the bathtub faucet run to rinse my blade, but if that’s not an option for you, just make sure that you’re out of the direct path of the shower."

 Shaving With the Grain

-To avoid strawberry legs, it's advised to gently shave in the direction of hair growth.
+To avoid strawberry legs, try shaving in the direction of hair growth.
 Avoid passing over the same area too many times, which will irritate the skin.
 Also, be careful not to stretch your skin tight while shaving.
 When done, Tobia adds, "Pat your legs dry—rubbing can irritate your skin—and apply a moisturizer or oil.
 This is a good idea whether you just shaved or not, but one bit of advice: If you’re using an oil, try to avoid coconut oil, which has some comedogenic properties."

 TCA Multi-Acid Body Peel